jyfu-vcl/jyfu-vcl.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Computer Science and Technology, Peking University, 2027 (expected)
-* B.Eng. in Electronic and Information Engineering, Beijing University of Technology, 2024
+* B.Eng. in Electronic and Information Engineering with Honors, Beijing University of Technology, 2024

 Publications
 ======